xbeat/Machine-Learning/README.md

 Introduction to Tokens and Tokenization in LLMs

 Tokenization is a fundamental process in natural language processing, especially for Large Language Models (LLMs).
 It involves breaking down text into smaller units called tokens.
 These tokens serve as the basic building blocks for text processing and understanding.
 Let's explore how tokenization works and its importance in LLMs using Python.

+## Principal Orthogonal Latent Components Analysis Network (POLCA Net)

+Introduction to POLCA Net

+Principal Orthogonal Latent Components Analysis Network (POLCA Net) is an innovative approach that aims to extend the capabilities of Principal Component Analysis (PCA) and Linear Discriminant Analysis (LDA) to non-linear domains.
+By combining an autoencoder framework with specialized loss functions, POLCA Net achieves effective dimensionality reduction, orthogonality, variance-based feature sorting, and high-fidelity reconstructions.
+When used with classification labels, it also provides a latent representation well-suited for linear classifiers and low-dimensional visualization of class distribution.

 ## Building an Interactive Chatbot App with Groqs LLMs and Streamlit in Python